 A continuing education

 We're all enslaved by our prior experiences.
-One might appreciate an artist because he's captive to his own knowledge base in whatever art history.
-But seeing more, broadens the understanding and appreciation of the evolution of taste, scholarship and personal development.
-By looking at exhibitions, people can continue to develop and broaden their understanding of what a masterpiece can be.
+One might appreciate an artist because he's captive to his knowledge base in whatever art history.
+But seeing more broadens the understanding and appreciation of the evolution of taste, scholarship, and personal development.
+By looking at exhibitions, people can continue to develop and expand their knowledge of what a masterpiece can be.

 “The Mona Lisa, that really is the ugliest portrait I’ve seen, the only thing that supposedly makes it famous is the mystery behind it,” Katherine admitted as she remembered her trips to the Louvre and how she shook her head at the poor tourists crowding around to see a jaundiced, eyebrow-less lady that reminded her of tight-lipped Washington on the dollar bill.
 Surely, they could have chosen a better portrait of the First President for their currency?” ― E.A.
 Bucchianeri.